Central University of Technology, Free State

-Central University of Technology, Free State or CUT is a University of Technology in Bloemfontein in the Free State province of South Africa.
-It was established in 1981 as "Technikon Free State".
+The Central University of Technology, Free State (CUT) is a public technology university with campuses in Bloemfontein and Welkom, Free State province, South Africa.

+It was established in 1981 as "Technikon Free State."
 As part of the South African government's restructuring of tertiary education for the new millennium it was promoted to university of technology status.

+It is currently part of the BRICS Universities League, a consortium of leading research universities from Brazil, Russia, India, China, and South Africa.

 Campus

 The university has two campuses – one in Bloemfontein, the judicial capital of South Africa, and one in Welkom, in the heart of the Free State goldfields.
 The two campuses offer education opportunities in a number of technological fields, including science, technology, engineering and mathematics (STEM); management sciences; humanities; and education.

 Academics

 The Central University of Technology employs over 800 academic and research staff spread across four faculties.